ramdas369rd/ramdas369rd/README.md

 ## 📣 **Company Projects & Research**

 As the **Founder & R&D Lead** at [KinKinetics](https://github.com/ramdaskinkinetics), I lead innovative projects in robotics and automation for isolated environments.
-Our focus includes developing specialized systems for psychological and emotional support in space and challenging environments.
+Our focus includes developing specialized psychological and emotional support systems in space and challenging environments.

 - **Robotics for Emotional Support Systems**: Developing autonomous systems to monitor and support psychological well-being.
 - **Innovative Life Support Technologies**: Advancing hardware for space technology applications.